Due to You

 Frequently asked questions

-- LCW = Limited Capability for Work: you're not expected to look for work but you receive no extra money on UC.
-LCWRA = Limited Capability for Work and Work-Related Activity: you're not expected to look for work or attend work-focused interviews, and on UC you get an extra ~£449.30/month (2025-26).
-On new-style ESA, LCWRA equivalent is the 'support group'.
-LCWRA is the valuable outcome — it's the difference a WCA mainly determines.
+LCW = Limited Capability for Work: you're not expected to look for work but you receive no extra money on UC unless you are in the old protected LCW group.
+LCWRA = Limited Capability for Work and Work-Related Activity: you're not expected to look for work or attend work-focused interviews.
+In 2026/27, new non-protected LCWRA awards can be GBP217.26/month, while pre-6 April 2026, severe-lifelong, or end-of-life cases can be GBP429.80/month.
+On new-style ESA, the equivalent is the support group.

 Not sure what applies to you?